Image

 The People & Achievements of Lehigh

 In 1865, Asa Packer founded a university that would contribute to the "intellectual and moral improvement" of the Lehigh Valley.
-More than one hundred and fifty years later, Lehigh University has its eye on the future, redefining what it means to lead every step of the way.
+More than one hundred and fifty years later, Lehigh University is shaping the future.